heistp/irtt/README.md

 Possibly...

-- Add machine parseable output during test
+- Support a range of server ports to improve concurrency
 - Refactor packet parsing by using a header struct instead of direct buffer access
-- Make feedback fields generic to ease addition of new returned stats
 - Allow non-isochronous send schedules
 - Prompt to write JSON file on cancellation
 - Use pflag options: https://github.com/spf13/pflag
 - Implement graceful server shutdown
 - Implement zero downtime restart
 - Add unit tests
-- Add support for load balanced connections (packets for same connection that come from multiple addresses)
+- Add support for load balanced conns (multiple source addresses for same conn)
-- Use unsafe package to increase packet buffer modification and comparison performance
+- Use unsafe package to speed up packet buffer manipulation
 - Add encryption
 - Add estimate for HMAC calculation time and correct send timestamp by this time
 - Implement web interface for client and server